 The board feels and looks premium from every angle.
 And as far as build quality goes, there is really nothing to complain about, it is built like a tank.

-I really liked the feel of the Jelly blacks (which also come as a pre-lubed option) in this board and paired with the black and cyan keycaps I was very satisfied.
+I really liked the feel of the Jelly blacks (which also come as a pre-lubed option) in this board and paired with the I was very satisfied.
 Eventually I did remove the layers of tape and instead added the included case foam and changed the rubber gaskets for the porron versions.
 This was for me a more satisfying typing experience.
 All this is very personal ofcourse and that is what the MOD series is all about.
+I was thinking of getting the Macaw keycaps as an upgrade myself.

 Akko is still using its own software; Akko cloud.
 While this works fine for the most part, I still hope they will add VIA support to their boards in the future, especially for the MOD series.
 For the most part Akko cloud is easy to use and intuitive but I wished for total control of customization.
 The knob can be used to adjust the level of lightning on the board and after pressing it once, it will control the volume of your pc.
 I would have liked to adjust it for other purposes like zooming or scrolling.